2. Epidemiology and Long-term Outcomes Following Acquired Brain Injury

 Herrera-Melero, M. C., Egea-Guerrero, J. J., Vilches-Arenas, A., Rincon-Ferrari, M. D., Flores-Cordero, J. M., Leon-Carrion, J., & Murillo-Cabezas, F. (2015).
 Acute predictors for mortality after severe TBI in Spain: Gender differences and clinical data.
 Brain Injury, 29, 1439-1444.

-Institute of Medicine Committee on Gulf, W., Health: Brain Injury in, V., & Long-Term Health, O. (2008) Gulf War and Health: Volume 7: Long-Term Consequences of Traumatic Brain Injury.
-Washington (DC): National Academies Press (US)
+Institute of Medicine (US) Committee on Gulf War and Health: Brain Injury in Veterans and Long-Term Health Outcomes.
+(2008) Gulf War and Health: Volume 7: Long-Term Consequences of Traumatic Brain Injury.
+Washington (DC): National Academies Press (US).

 Johnson, K., & Davis, P. K. (1998).
 A supported relationships intervention to increase the social integration of persons with traumatic brain injuries.
 Behavior modification, 22(4), 502-528.